SumoLogic/sumologic-documentation/docs/csa/application-security.md

 The CI/CD pipeline is a point of vulnerability within a tech stack since it is the center of everyday development operations.
 Monitoring who has access to this sensitive area and managing the users within this space is vital.

 Access to pipeline components should be controllable by multiple factors for optimum security.
 These include:
 * Role-based access allows staff with particular job descriptions to have access only to what they need.
 * Task-based access, so team members have access only when working on specific tasks.
 * Time-based access, so no one has access longer than they need it.
 * Pipeline-based access, so each pipeline only has access to necessary data sources.

 Regularly auditing access to all elements within the pipeline enhances app security.

 ### Best practices guide to implementing application security

-Following are the basic process steps involved in building a security data lake.
+Following are the basic steps involved in implementing an application security process.

 #### Step 1: Build threat modeling into every app development